stat545ubc-2023/mda-tstang99/Milestone-1.md

 <!-------------------------- Start your work below ---------------------------->

     # I plot the histogram of the mean radius which shows the distribution.
 It is important to know the distribution because it shows the possible values for a variable and how often they occur.
 Also by plotting it we can also see if it's symmetrical or heavy tailed.
+From the plot it looks like it's positive skewed.
     hist(cancer_sample$radius_mean)

 ![](Milestone-1_files/figure-markdown_strict/unnamed-chunk-6-1.png)